 Each cell will be excavated first through the glacial till, which will be stockpiled, and then into the target sand and gravel.
-Incident rainfall onto the extraction areas within the glacial till horizon would need to be locally managed (due to limited permeability / infiltration capacity of the till) via integrating an appropriate cross fall within the base of the working area (i.e. 1% to 2%) to convey rainfall to a dedicated sump with proposed minimum dimensions of [5 m (W) x 5 m (L) x 1 m (D)] = $25 \text{ m}^3$ .
+Incident rainfall onto the extraction areas within the glacial till horizon would need to be locally managed (due to limited permeability / infiltration capacity of the till) via integrating an appropriate cross fall within the base of the working area (i.e. 1% to 2%) to convey rainfall to a dedicated sump with proposed minimum dimensions of $[5 \text{ m (W)} \times 5 \text{ m (L)} \times 1 \text{ m (D)}] = 25 \text{ m}^3$.
 Each quadrant will be worked via individual cells with a maximum of approximately four cells 'open' at any given time.
-Outline modelling (for the design 1:100-year 24-hour storm event) confirms limited accumulation of runoff within the extraction areas (maximum of 4 x cells = $40,000 \text{ m}^2$ ) of <10 m3 which spread over the extraction base area is equivalent to <0.001 m of water depth during the storm event.
-It is also noted that the exposure of the till during excavations will be temporary until the underlying sands and gravels are reached.
+Outline modelling (for the design 1:100 year 24-hour storm event) confirms limited accumulation of runoff within the extraction areas (maximum of $4 \times 6 = 40,000 \text{ m}^2$) of $4 \times 6 = 40,000 \text{ m}^2$ which spread over the extraction base area is equivalent to $4 \times 6 = 40,000 \text{ m}^2$ and $4 \times 6 = 40,000 \text{ m}^2$ which spread over the extraction base of the till during excavations will be temporary until the underlying sands and gravels are reached.

-Once the excavation enters the sand and gravel, incident rainfall (for the design 1:100-year 24-hour storm event) is readily infiltrated thus no management of precipitation within the extraction areas is required.
+Once the excavation enters the sand and gravel, incident rainfall (for the design 1:100 year 24-hour storm event) is readily infiltrated thus no management of precipitation within the extraction areas is required.

-The proposed workings and aggregate extraction are dry i.e. groundwater will not be encountered.
+The aggregate extraction is dry i.e., groundwater will not be encountered.
 Taking the above into consideration, no regular requirement for dewatering the extraction areas via pumping is anticipated.
-However, in the event that groundwater is unexpectedly encountered it is recommended that emergency pumps would remove and manage any surplus water volumes via discharge to the nearest swale.
+However, in the event that groundwater is unexpectedly encountered it is recommended that extraction be limited in that area and the floor of the excavation area be raised for subsequent extraction.
+Given the flexible extent of the extraction area, no emergency pumping is deemed necessary.